 Locals usually plan their meetings for lunch or dinner in one of the elegant cafés of Galleria Vittorio Emanuele II, or window shop in its luxury shops.
 That is the best idea for a tourist as well.

-At the beginning this church was built in the Fourth century by the Milan’s patron saint, Sant’Ambrogio.
-After being rebuilt once in ninth century, the present church was constructed on the ruins of the former churches in the 12th century, and is among the top tourist attractions in Milan.
+In the beginning, this church was built in the fourth century by Milan’s patron saint, Sant’Ambrogio.
+After being rebuilt once in the ninth century, the present church was constructed on the ruins of the former churches in the 12th century and is among the top tourist attractions in Milan.

-The high altar and its casing, which is called paliotto, is a remarkable attraction that you absolutely should see.
+The high altar and its casing, which is called Paliotta, is a remarkable attraction that you absolutely should see.